How to Get Rid of Wolf Spiders

 Wolf Spider Habitat

-When in your home, they’ll tend to stay near doors, windows, and plants looking for their next meal and prefer to stay close to the ground.
-Despite this, they tend to disperse aerially.
+When in your home, they’ll tend to stay near doors, windows, wall cracks, and plants.
+They also prefer to stay close to the ground while in search of insects.
+Despite this, a mother spider’s brood tend to disperse aerially.

-They are one of the most common spiders around the house in many regions but they prefer warmer climates.
+They’re one of the most common spiders around the house in many regions but prefer warmer climates overall.
 However, you’ll find at least one species that likes to live in all but the coldest extremes of the globe.

 See also: Where Do Spiders Go in the Winter?